 What is permanent life insurance?

-If you decide to cancel your life insurance policy, then you are guaranteed to receive the cash surrender value of the policy.
-This is equal to the amount of cash value in the policy minus any surrender charges or other administrative costs that may be charged by the life insurance company.
+If you choose to terminate your permanent life insurance policy, you will effectively forfeit the death benefit, but may receive the cash value amount, minus any surrender charges or other administrative costs charged by the life insurance company.

 How does permanent life insurance work?